 Drafting a patent is very technical, and there is an art to writing claims.
 The actual patent filing itself is also unforgiving and technical.
 Given the importance of the document and the complexity of the process, you should definitely seek the help of either a lawyer or a patent agent to file your patent.
 However, you can help your lawyer to draft a better patent for you that is aligned with your business goals if you communicate clearly about your technology, your business plan, and any competitors or prior art that you discover.

 Most of the expense of filing a patent is in the professional fees, but there are also filing fees that you must pay to the U.S. Patent and Trademark Office.
-They range depending on the size of your company, but for most small companies, are below $1000 dollars total.
+Professional fees can go up to $10,000-$15,000 per patent.
+Filing fees range depending on the size of your company.
+For most small companies, filing fees are below $1000 dollars total.
 Patents are taking on average of between 2-3 years to issue.

 Patents seldom register without any issues.
 You will likely have to answer office actions, which are questions the U.S. Patent and Trademark Office asks when they want to ensure that your patent application complies with all requirements and your technology is suitable for a patent.
 You may have to pay a lawyer or agent to help to answer those office actions.
 You will have to pay a fee when the patent issues.
 And then throughout the lifetime of the patent, you will have to pay maintenance fees to keep the patent active.

 No. There is no such thing as a worldwide patent.
 However, you can get the same priority date around the world as you have on your U.S. patent if you timely file claiming priority to your U.S. patent through the PCT process.